pvega62/pvega62.github.io/samples/technical-writing/software/Installing-and-Applying-a-Theme-to-Google-Chrome.md

 ![The Chrome Web Store, accessed via the "Change theme" button.](https://github.com/user-attachments/assets/91b5d1b9-8f09-4848-89a6-4f33989e4c56)

-As an example, we'll use the [**Mountain Crows**](https://chromewebstore.google.com/detail/mountain-crows/jacdiigkgnaeogddahbegppegpeolhkl) theme.
+As an example, this guide will use the [**Mountain Crows**](https://chromewebstore.google.com/detail/mountain-crows/jacdiigkgnaeogddahbegppegpeolhkl) theme.

 4. After selecting your theme, click **Add to Chrome**.
-A banner will confirm the installation.
+A banner confirms the installation.
 To return to your previous theme, click **Undo**.

 ![Clicking the "Add to Chrome" button for a selected theme.](https://github.com/user-attachments/assets/3383ee52-cd3f-47c3-9f19-1bb5e3d3b09d)
 ![The "Added to Chrome" confirmation banner.](https://github.com/user-attachments/assets/e7704cc3-8dad-4c00-9adc-cccaef3637f9)